Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Introduction

 \section{Introduction}

-Chemical reactions networks (CRNs) arise abundantly in the fields including chemistry, systems biology, process industry, and even those seemingly irrelevant to chemistry such as mechanics and electrology.
+Chemical reactions networks (CRNs) arise abundantly in the fields including chemistry, systems biology, process industry, and even those seemingly irrelevant to chemistry such as mechanics and ecology.
 The dynamics of a CRN often appears to be extremely complex due to chemical interactions of cellular processes but sometimes still exhibiting certain regular behaviors like period solutions and stable-fixed-points.
-As a special subclass, mass-action CRNs have the dynamics of the concentrations of the various species captured by polynomial ordinary differential equations (ODEs), and have received much attention since the pioneer work \cite{Feinberg1972,Feinberg1987,Feinberg1988,Horn1972} emerged.
-A major concern over this class of CRNs is to understand the relations between network structures or parameters and dynamical properties \cite{Angeli2007,Angeli2009,Szederkenyi2011}, especially in characterizing the stability (in the sense of Lyapunov) property \cite{Ali2014,Anderson2015,Horn1972,Schaft2013,Sontag2001,Rao2013}.
-Following this line of study, we also focus on the detection of the stability property of mass-action CRNs in the current work.
-For simplicity of appellation, we leave out ``mass-action" when we say mass-action CRNs in the context.
+As a special subclass, mass-action CRNs (CRNs assigned mass action kinetics, often named mass action systems) have the dynamics of the concentrations of the various species captured by polynomial ordinary differential equations (ODEs), and have received much attention since the pioneering work \cite{Feinberg1972,Feinberg1987,Feinberg1988,Horn1972} emerged.
+A major concern over this class of systems is to understand the relations between network structures and/or parameters and dynamical properties \cite{Angeli2007,Angeli2009,Szederkenyi2011}, especially in characterizing the stability (in the sense of Lyapunov) property \cite{Ali2014,Anderson2015,Horn1972,Schaft2013,Sontag2001,Rao2013}.
+Following this line of study, we also focus on capturing stability of equilibria in mass action systems (MASs) in the current work. {Naturally, Lyapunov functions are desirable objects to prove stability of equilibria.
+In the field of CRNs, one important example is the pseudo-Helmholtz free energy function, proposed by Horn and Jackson\mbox{\cite{Horn1972}}.
+This Lyapunov function can be derived from the microscopic level using potential theory\mbox{\cite{Anderson2015}}.
+Here, we build further on this, and provide a general theory that bridges between the microscopic and the macroscopic level, thermodynamics and potential theory.
+Based on it, it is possible to derive or find a Lyapunov function for any MAS.}